mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 # MondayBaseAppTS

-MondayBaseAppTS is a TypeScript-based back end application designed to jumpstart a fullstack applicartion with OAuth.
+MondayBaseAppTS is a TypeScript-based back end application designed to jumpstart a fullstack application with OAuth.
 The front end is fully unopinionated.

 ## Monday CLI